 The Roaches and Lud’s Church Walk

 From the most northerly point on The Roaches walk route, you can add on a 2.1-mile, 1-hour circular loop to visit the enchanting Lud’s Church.
-Once you complete the Lud’s Church circular walk, you can simply continue with the second half of the Roaches walk described in Step 3 above.
+Once you complete the Lud’s Church circular walk, you can simply continue with the second half of the walk described in Step 3 above.

 And, Lud’s Church is not something you’re going to want to miss.
-While The Roaches offers fantastic views for miles around, Lud’s Church is an 18-metre deep chasm in woodland created by a landslip many years ago.
+While The Roaches Peak District offers fantastic views for miles around, Lud’s Church is an 18-metre deep chasm in woodland created by a landslip many years ago.
 You can walk into the chasm and explore the 100-metre long, moss-covered, narrow passages.
 It’ll leave you feeling like you’ve been transported to an alien planet!